TomRoche/GEIA_to_netCDF/README.md

 [ncdf4]: http://cran.r-project.org/web/packages/ncdf4/
 [fields]: http://cran.r-project.org/web/packages/fields/

-To run the example (yes, it's crude right now!):
+To run the examples:

 1. Clone this repo.
 2. `cd` to its working directory.

+To run the first example:

-3. Open the driver (bash) script `GEIA_to_netCDF.sh`!
+1. Open the driver (bash) script `GEIA_to_netCDF.sh`!
 You will probably need to edit it to make it work on your platform.
 Notably you will probably want to point it to your R and PDF viewer.
-4. Run the driver:
+2. Run the driver:

-    $ ./GEIA_to_netCDF.sh
+    `$ ./GEIA_to_netCDF.sh`

-5. This will download input, then run an R script to convert the input to a netCDF file, and plot that file.
+3. This will download input, then run an R script to convert the input to a netCDF file, and plot that file.
-6. After the R script exits, the driver should display the PDF (if properly configured in step=3).
+4. After the R script exits, the driver should display the PDF (if properly configured in step=3).
 The most recent version of the PDF is also available for [download](https://github.com/downloads/TomRoche/GEIA_to_netCDF/GEIA_N2O_oceanic.pdf).